How Does Arching on the Bench Press Affect Muscle Growth?

 Video Version

-If you’d rather watch than read, I’ve got a video about arching on the bench press that contains all of the same content.
+If you’d rather watch than read, I’ve got a video about arching on the bench press with the same content.
 The article and video are both the same length and cover all of the same details.
 Totally up to you.

 If you’d rather read, read on!